-Deep Dental Cleaning and Scaling in Dallas
+Deep Dental Cleaning and Scaling in DFW

 Dental deep cleaning is a more common term for periodontal scaling and root planing.
 Unlike routine cleanings and checkups, which help prevent periodontal (gum) disease (also called periodontitis), dental deep cleanings treat gum disease by cleaning out bacterial deposits from underneath diseased gum tissue.
 Periodontal disease is a serious condition that, if left untreated, can lead to bigger oral health problems including shifting or loose teeth, swelling or infection in other parts of the mouth or face, and bone and tissue loss in the jaw.
 To preserve the health and strength of your teeth, periodontal disease should be treated as early as possible.